nassifo/trakstar-ui/README.md

 	- Presisting sampling frequency and power line frequency

 	Less important for now:
-	- Testing program on another computer, compiling everything into one exe (32/64 bit)
+	- Compiling everything into one exe (32/64 bit)